dOpensource/dsiprouter/docs/index.rst

-dSIPRouter by dOpenSource | a Flyball Company [ Built in Detroit ]

 dSIPRouter allows you to quickly turn [Kamailio](https://www.kamailio.org/) into an easy to use SIP Service Provider platform, which enables the following two basic use cases:

 - **SIP Trunking services:** Provide services to customers that have an on-premise PBX such as FreePBX, FusionPBX, Avaya, etc.  We have support for IP and credential based authentication.